jfischoff/postgresql-simple-opts/README.md

     }
 ```

-As it so happens there are two ways to create a db connection with `postgresql-simple`: `ConnectInfo` and a `ByteString` connection string.
-We have a partial version of `ConnectInfo` but we need something for the connection string.
+As it so happens there are two ways to create a db connection with `postgresql-simple`: `Options` and a `ByteString` connection string.
+We have a partial version of `Options` but we need something for the connection string.

 ```haskell
 newtype ConnectString = ConnectString